Workflow is a legacy feature for Chef Automate, which was designed for managing changes to both infrastructure and application code.

 Creating a user in previous step displays a private key to stdout.
 Copy this content and and save it on the Chef Automate server as:

-If this is a new chef-server, create an organization on the chef server with:
+If this is a new Chef Infra Server, create an organization on the Chef Infra Server with:

 `sudo chef-server-ctl org-create workflow workflow

-Add the ‘workflow’ user as an admin to the Chef Server organization that you created when setting up your Chef Server:
+Add the ‘workflow’ user as an admin to the Chef Infra Server organization that you created when setting up your Chef Infra Server:

 sudo chef-server-ctl org-user-add my-chef-org workflow --admin